tobogranyte/Udacity-Banana/Readme.md

 To run, the project requires a correctly configured Python environment.
 Follow the instructions for dependencies [here](https://github.com/udacity/deep-reinforcement-learning#dependencies) to do this.

+You will also need to install `unityagents`.
+You can do this with the following command:

+    pip install unityagents

 ## Environments

 The project is configured to run on either Linux or Mac.
 In the root folder of the project are the two supported Banana environments: